Fundação Nacional dos Povos Indígenas: Contact with isolated tribes

-The Central Department for Isolated Indians and Recently Contacted Indians is a division within FUNAI to handle dealings with isolated indigenous tribes.
+The Central Department for Isolated Indians and Recently Contacted Indians (CGIIRC) is a division within FUNAI to handle dealings with isolated indigenous tribes.
 Article 231 of the 1988 Constitution expresses indigenous peoples' rights to preserve their culture, traditions, and customs; since contact with mainstream society could jeopardize isolated tribes' culture, FUNAI undertakes efforts to maintain these tribes' isolation.
 The CGIIRC division is responsible for protecting areas with known isolated tribes from outside contact, since outside contact could spread disease within indigenous communities.
 The department is present in 12 regions of Brazil's Amazon region, and almost all of Brazil's known uncontacted tribes reside within already demarcated lands.
 FUNAI has records of about 107 isolated Indians' presence.

 Legislation and demarcation efforts

 The Brazilian Constitution of 1988 recognized Indians' rights to practice their customs without pressure to assimilate or integrate into mainstream Brazilian society.
 Article 231 also defines Indians' rights to their lands, and outlines FUNAI's responsibility to demarcate those lands.
-The article also provides that mining and other energy resources on indigenous lands is only allowed with the approval of Congress, and after taking into account the Indigenous populations' input.
+The article also provides that mining and other energy resources on indigenous lands are only allowed with the approval of Congress, and after taking into account the Indigenous populations' input.
 The Constitution set a goal of demarcating indigenous lands in five years, but by 1993 only 291 of 559 indigenous territories were demarcated.

 In 1991, Decree 22 outlined five steps FUNAI must follow to demarcate indigenous lands: